Richard Price (poet)

 Richard John Price (born 1966 in Reading, England) is a British poet, novelist, and translator.
+From 1988 to 2024 he was a librarian at the British Library, London.

 Life

 He grew up in Renfrewshire where he went to Kilmacolm Primary School, Houston Primary School, and Gryffe High School.

 He studied at Napier College, in journalism, and graduated the University of Strathclyde in English and Librarianship, with a joint first.

 He earned a PhD at University of Strathclyde.

 Career

 He has worked with artists in sculpture, digital art, artist's books and music.
-His collaborators include Julie Johnstone, Simon Lewandowski, Karen Bleitz, Caroline Trettine and Ronald King.
+His collaborators include David Annand, Julie Johnstone, Simon Lewandowski, Karen Bleitz, Caroline Trettine and Ronald King.

-He is a lyricist and vocalist in the band Mirabeau and, later, The Loss Adjustors.
+He was a lyricist and vocalist in the musical projects Mirabeau and, later, The Loss Adjustors.

-His translations include the Guillaume Apollinaire poems in Eftirs / Afters (with translations of other French modernists by Donny O'Rourke, Au Quai, 1996) and the Louise Labé poems in Lute Variations (Rack Press, 2005).
+His translations include the Guillaume Apollinaire poems in Eftirs / Afters (with translations of other French modernists by Donny O'Rourke, Au Quai, 1996) and the Louise Labé poems in Lute Variations (Rack Press, 2005), the latter collected in Rays (Carcanet, 2009).

 In the 1990s he co-edited the poetry magazines Gairfish (with W. N. Herbert), Verse (with Robert Crawford, Henry Hart, David Kinloch, and others) and Southfields (with Raymond Friel).
 At this time he also ran the poetry publisher Vennel Press with Leona Medlin, publishing books by W.N.
 Herbert, Elizabeth James, David Kinloch, Peter McCarey, Medlin and Price themselves, and others.
 He was one of the group associated with Informationist poetry, coining the phrase.
 He introduced Informationist ideas in 1991 in the magazine Interference and, later, in his introduction to the anthology of Informationist poetry Contraflow on the Superhighway, co-edited with Herbert (Gairfish and Southfields, 1994).
+In 1994 he successfully completed his PhD at the University of Strathclyde, Glasgow, on the novelist of the inter-war years Neil M. Gunn and his engagement with the tragic.
+Price's introduction to Gunn's work, The Fabulous Matter of Fact, had been published in 1991 by Edinburgh University Press.
 He currently edits the magazine Painted, spoken.